-- Chapter 1 explains how to prepare for installing and configuring TCP/IP Services. - Chapter 2 describes how to install TCP/IP Services on an OpenVMS system using the POLYCENTER Software Installation utility. - Chapter 3 provides guidelines on how to configure the TCP/IP Services components after installation. - Appendix A provides a sample installation and configuration display as might appear on an OpenVMS system upon which TCP/IP Services has not been installed previously.
+- Chapter 1 explains how to prepare for installing and configuring TCP/IP Services. - Chapter 2 describes how to install TCP/IP Services on an OpenVMS system using the POLYCENTER Software Installation utility. - Chapter 3 provides guidelines on how to configure the TCP/IP Services components after installation. - Chapter 4 explains how to configure the IPv6 software. - Appendix A provides a sample installation and configuration display as might appear on an OpenVMS system upon which TCP/IP Services has not been installed previously.
 The display examples in Chapter 3 show what might be seen when you upgrade TCP/IP Services software.